 - Placed in their room.

-A simple and potent method for cleansing gemstones is to present each of the stones to the four elements, something your child will enjoy assisting with.
+A simple and potent method for cleansing crystals is to present each of the stones to the four elements, something your child will enjoy assisting with.

 - Air – present the stone to the east and pass the object through the smoke of burning incense.
 Or take the stone outside on a breezy day and let it spend a few minutes absorbing the energy from the wind.